DHC: Complaints Policy

 5

 directly or via a designated person.
-The complainant does not have to have exhausted the
+The complainant does not have to have exhausted

-given at any stage of the complaints process.
-Since October 2022, a complainant no longer has
+advice can be given at any stage of the complaints process.
+Since October 2022, a

-to use a designated person for their complaint but may choose to do so if they feel it will help
+choose to do so if they feel it will help their cause.

 9.3 For more information about the role of the Designated Persons or Housing